 Notifying the Admissions Committee

 You will need to indicate whether or not you will submit your scores on the member screen of your Common Application.
 If you are planning to submit your scores, you must request they be sent directly from the College Board or ACT well in advance of the application deadline.
-If you decide you want to include your scores after you’ve submitted your Common Application, email us at email@example.com by your application deadline and include your full name and GWID or date of birth.
+Once you make a choice on your application, it cannot be changed.

 Scores on Your Transcript